ctrllevi/ctrllevi.github.io/_posts/2021-1-21-vulnhub-pwnos1.md

 title:  "pWnOS: 1.0"
 date:   2021-1-21  +0400
 categories: vulnhub pwnos1
-description: "This is the first machine of the pWnOS series.
+description: "It's a linux virtual machine intentionally configured with exploitable services to provide you with a path to r00t.
+This is also the first machine of the pWnOS series.
 This machine is ranked as easy, but took loads of effort to pwn.
 Hope you enjoy it!"
 ---

 <span style="text-decoration: underline">Box Stats:</span>